 - corrosion of the sewerage infrastructure by strong wastes which is ultimately a cost borne by the community.

 - Apply and obtain approval to discharge liquid trade waste to sewer prior to operating.

 - Pre-treating waste to a level acceptable for discharge to sewer.
 To assist applicants, Council can provide information on the type of pre-treatment needed for various trade waste generating activities.

 - Comply with conditions on their trade waste approval.

 What is Council’s responsibility when it comes to trade waste

-- there is no adverse effect on the environment or the health and safety of the public and Council’s employees
+- Ensuring that any trade waste discharges do not adversely affect the environment, the health and safety of the public and Council’s employees.

 Important - prosecution and penalties apply